Any registered voter in Maryland may request and vote by absentee ballot.

 If you miss the deadline but still want to vote by absentee ballot, you or your agent must apply in person at your local board of elections.
-For more information about someone else picking up your ballot, see Can I have someone pick up my ballot? below.

 Under the federal Uniformed and Overseas Citizens Absentee Voting Act, military voters and voters who live outside the U.S. can vote by absentee ballot.
 If you are a military voter or live outside of the U.S., learn more about absentee voting.

 Note: Maryland does not have a permanent absentee list.
 If you wish to vote by absentee ballot, you must apply for an absentee ballot each primary and general election cycle.